-We hope you get many miles on your shoes, so here are some recommendations:
+We hope you get many miles on your shoes, here are some recommendations.

-It is normal that overtime some leathers may become dry and lose some of their original finish.
-To avoid and/or fix this, we recommend that you regularly apply a thin layer of leather conditioner cream and buff lightly with a clean cloth.
+It is normal that overtime some types of leather may become dry and lose some of their original finish.
+To avoid and/or fix this, we recommend that you regularly apply a thin layer of leather conditioner cream and buff lightly with a clean white cloth.
 It will gently clean, condition and preserve the finish of the leather.
 This will help you keep your shoes soft and clean for years to come.

-Because all our shoes are handmade, some variations and imperfections are inevitable and characteristic of the process.
+Because all of our shoes are handmade, some variations and imperfections are inevitable, and characteristic of the process.
 Shoes made from natural materials, especially animal skin, are also prone to present variations in color and texture.